-When I hit ‘post’ on this article it will have been 23 years to the minute since I broke my neck.
+When I hit ‘post’ on this article 23 years ago to the second I broke my neck.
 276 months.
 1200 weeks.

 Just before I dived in I looked at my watch: 10:31PM.